 Department Completers that responded indicated that they were attending college to earn an advanced degree.

-The table attached will show the percentages of the initial completers who were employed in their area of certification for the last three academic years.
+The table attached will show the percentages of the advanced completers who were employed in their area of certification for the last three academic years.

 Source: